Budapest derby: 2004 - 2016: Budapest's dominance is halted

 In the 21st century, the tight grip that the trio of FTC, MTK & UTE, and Budapest-based teams altogether had on Hungarian football was slightly loosened.
 4 teams won the league for the first time in the 2000s and 2010s, and all four of them were provincial teams outside of Budapest.

 Big teams succumbed to relegation, some of them for the first time in their history.
-Such as Honvéd in 2003, Vasas also in 2003, Ferencváros in 2006 due to not getting a 1st division license, and MTK in 2011.
+Such as Honvéd in 2003, Vasas also in 2003, Ferencváros in 2006 due to not getting a 1st Division license, and MTK in 2011.

 Between 2004 and 2016, all but one Hungarian champions were teams outside of Budapest, and Pest county all-together for the first time in history.

 In 2008 MTK won their most recent championship, breaking DVSC's hegemony in the championship, who had won the previous three editions, becoming the first non-Budapest team to complete a three-peat.

-In August 2008 Újpest contested their 2723rd fixture in the top-flight, overtaking Ferencváros in the most amount of 1st division games played.
+In August 2008 Újpest contested their 2723rd fixture in the top-flight, overtaking Ferencváros in the most number of 1st Division games played.